The Harvard Kennedy School Misinformation Review

 The Harvard Kennedy School Misinformation Review is a new format of scholarly publication with a fast approach to peer review.
 It is an interdisciplinary, open access forum where journalists, technologists and educators can connect with timely, peer-reviewed research about misinformation.
 To learn more visit the journal at misinforeview.hks.harvard.edu.

-The Technology and Social Change Research Project is leading the charge to address media manipulation, disinformation, and cybersecurity with the development of the Global Media Manipulation Case Book (GMMCB).
-The Global Media Manipulation Case Book will be a shared digital research infrastructure that will include 100 case studies to advance our knowledge of how misinformation travels across the web and platforms.
+The Technology and Social Change Research Project is leading the charge to address media manipulation, disinformation, and cybersecurity with the development of the Media Manipulation Case Book.
+The Media Manipulation Case Book is e a shared digital research infrastructure that will include 100 case studies to advance our knowledge of how misinformation travels across the web and platforms.

 Understanding Misinformation on Mobile Instant Messengers (MIMs)